CRICKET BAT REPAIR

 AFTER SALES SERVICE

-A guarantee is honoured against the workmanship and materials, when the bat is used in a proper and responsible manner, within the first season (this is a 6 month, not a 12 month period).
+A guarantee is honoured against the workmanship and materials, when the bat is used in a proper and responsible manner, within the first season (this is a 6 month or 3 month period, not a 12 month period).
 Proof of purchase (receipt) must be provided to the original place of purchase before any warranty work is considered.
 Water damage to toes causes cracking, yorkers and edges will cause additional damage that is not covered under warranty.

 All warranty claims MUST be returned to the place of purchase, with receipt of original purchase.
 It is here where the first assessment will be made.